 Cybersecurity is an ERISA fiduciary duty

-According to the Employee Retirement Income Security Act of 1974 (ERISA), a fiduciary is obligated to take “appropriate and necessary” steps to protect the safety of participants’ accounts and information, just as they do with plan design, investment selection, and monitoring fees and expenses.
+According to the Employee Retirement Income Security Act of 1974 (ERISA), a fiduciary is obligated to take appropriate and necessary steps to protect the safety of participants’ accounts and information, just as they do with plan design, investment selection, and monitoring of fees and expenses.
 To this end, the U.S. Department of Labor (DOL) has provided broad, best-practice guidelines to address fiduciaries’ roles and responsibilities related to cybersecurity, which we’ve summarized below.

 Six more steps to refining your cybersecurity approach

-- Prudently select and monitor third-party service providers with a process that includes investigating how PII is protected, and document the factors taken into consideration.
-Request information regarding the providers’ data security systems and policies.
-Also, review the results of providers’ SOC 2 audits and other industry-recognized certifications.
+1 Prudently select and monitor third-party service providers with a process that includes investigating how personally identifiable information (PII) is protected and document the factors taken into consideration.
+Request information regarding the providers’ data security systems and policies; also, review the results of providers’ SOC 2 audits and other industry-recognized certifications.

-- Educate participants to do their part to protect against cybersecurity issues before they occur—and communicate how to mitigate losses if information is compromised.
+6 Educate participants to do their part to protect against cybersecurity issues before they occur, and communicate how to mitigate losses if information is compromised.

 As a fundamental principle, 401(k) plan fiduciaries are obligated to address PII under ERISA.
 The practices outlined here are part of a complete approach to developing and maintaining an appropriate cybersecurity strategy—and for fulfilling this important aspect of your fiduciary obligations.

-The content of this document is for general information only and is believed to be accurate and reliable as of the posting date but may be subject to change.
+The content of this document is for general information only and is believed to be accurate and reliable as of the posting date, but may be subject to change.
 John Hancock and its representatives do not provide investment, tax, or legal advice.
-Please consult your own independent advisor as to any investment, tax, or legal statements made herein.
+Please consult your own independent advisor as to any investment, tax, or legal statements made here.